 Well the Night Has Come EP (2025)

-“…while its four songs may fall short of an opus, it’s a favorable portent…Replenished by an unexpected nudge from on-and-off collaborator TJ Lipple (Aloha), Goldman packs in enough ideas for a full album, from the orchestral enormity of “Paloma Sadie May” to the alt-country/art-rock fusion of “These Notes Don’t Break” to the title track, which recasts lyrics from Ben E. King’s “Stand By Me” as an epic lullaby for young inhabitants of our scary planet.
+“…while its four songs may fall short of an opus, it’s a favorable portent…Replenished by an unexpected nudge from on-and-off collaborator TJ Lipple (Aloha), Goldman packs in enough ideas for a full album, from the orchestral “Paloma Sadie May” to the alt-country/art-rock fusion of “These Notes Don’t Break” to the title track, which recasts lyrics from Ben E. King’s “Stand By Me” as an epic lullaby for young inhabitants of our scary planet.
 In the context of all that multitextured busyness, “Hold That Thought” presents like a conventional rocker before taking a spacey left turn that reflects its central theme: applying a little WD-40 to the hinges of those creative floodgates.” — Magnet Magazine

 “…a bold four-track EP …. marks a striking return to form…” — Thoughts Words Action